IAMconsortium/pyam/README.md

 License
 -------

-Copyright 2017-2019 IIASA Energy Program
+Copyright 2017-2020 IIASA Energy Program

-The ``pyam`` package is licensed under the Apache License, Version 2.0 (the "License");
+The **pyam** package is licensed under the Apache License, Version 2.0 (the "License");
 see [LICENSE](LICENSE) and [NOTICE](NOTICE.md) for details.